asim-shrestha/portolio-tracker/README.md

 ## Testing:
 - Tests are located in /app/tests
+- Tests utilize the db container, which is mapped to port 9999 on the host machine.
+Ensure the db container is running and port 9999 is free.
 - To run tests:
 ```
 cd app && npm run test
 ```
 - **NOTE:** there may be delay in retrieving symbol data from IEX, therefore the timeout is set to 1 minute

 ## Notes
 - If you ever get a "Error: Request failed with status code 400" in the dashboard page, this is beacuse our IEX account is getting too many requests.
 You probably just need to wait a couple of seconds before hitting refresh.
 - It is hard to see initially but the homepage scrolls down to reveal information about the app